ddoodev/discordoo/CONTRIBUTING.md

 Discordoo uses `typedoc` package for documentation generation.
 Each method or class have to be documentated as precise as possible
 ### Style
 We use `eslint` package for code style enforcement.

+## Developer's CLI
+We love our contributors!
+That's the reason, why we've created Discordoo developer utils.
+You can access it using `npm run utils` command.
+It is pretty straightforward and easy to use.